hybridsjs/hybrids/docs/core-concepts/descriptors.md

 # Descriptors

-Rather than using `customElements.define()` explicitly, the library provides own `define` function (with similar API), which under the hood calls Custom Element API after all (read more in [Definition](./definition.md) section).
+The library provides own `define` function, which under the hood calls Custom Element API (read more in [Definition](./definition.md) section).
+Because of that, the library has all control over the parameters of the custom element definition.
+It creates class wrapper constructor dynamically, applies properties on its prototype, and finally defines custom element using `customElements.define()` method.

-The most important benefit is that we have all control over the input of the custom element definition.
-We can create class wrapper constructor dynamically and apply properties on its prototype so that the descriptor structure can be custom.
-The hybrids heavily use that pattern to provide its unique features.
-The component definition as a map of property descriptors applied on the prototype of the constructor.

-The "descriptor" name came from the third argument of the `Object.defineProperty(obj, prop, descriptor)` method, which is used to set those descriptors on the `prototype` of the custom element constructor.
+Property definitions are known as a *property descriptor*.
+The name came from the third argument of the `Object.defineProperty(obj, prop, descriptor)` method, which is used to set those properties on the `prototype` of the custom element constructor.

 ## Structure

-A shape of the descriptor is similar to what `Object.defineProperty()` requires for defining getter/setter property:
+The descriptor structure is similar to what `Object.defineProperty()` requires for getter/setter property:

 ```javascript
 const MyElement = {